Mass stabbing at Idaho apartment complex leaves 9 injured, suspect in custody, police say

 No motive has yet been determined, but the police chief said the attack resulted in the most victims in a single incident in Boise Police Department history.

-“This incident is not a representation of our community but a single evil individual who attacked people without provocation that we are aware of at this time," Bones said.
+“This incident is not a representation of our community, but a single evil individual who attacked people without provocation that we are aware of at this time," Bones said.

-Police received a report of a stabbing at 8:46 p.m., Bone said.
-Witnessreported that the suspect had fled, and police arrested the man a short distance away.
+Police received a report of a stabbing at 8:46 p.m., Bones said.
+Witnesses reported that the suspect had fled, and police arrested the man a short distance away.

 The chief told KBOI some of the victims are members of Boise's refugee community, and "range in age."
 Some of them were found inside the apartment complex, while others were found in the nearby parking lot, according to Bones.